LEI number application - in 1 minute

 If your LEI code is expired it is no longer valid.
 Your legal entity cannot perform or participate in any financial transactions without a valid LEI number.

-Because the GLEIF LEI database is only updated once daily it can take up to 24 hours before your new LEI registration can be verified by the bank.
+Because the GLEIF LEI database is only updated once daily, it can take up to 24 hours before your new LEI registration can be verified by the bank.
 There is also the possibility that your LEI has lapsed and is no longer valid.
 The reason for this may be that you forgot to renew your LEI registration.
-LEI System can help you renew your LEI code here.

 Yes.
 The Global Legal Entity Identifier Foundation (GLEIF) has published the Global LEI Index.
 It provides information, updated daily, on all LEIs issued to date.
 Any interested party can easily access and search the complete LEI data pool free of charge on the GLEIF website using the web-based LEI search tool developed by GLEIF.

-More information on how to access and use LEI data is available here.
+Learn more about how to access and use LEI data.

 In principle, no. It should be noted however, that on 30 September 2015, the Regulatory Oversight Committee published a statement clarifying the conditions under which individuals acting in a business capacity are eligible to obtain LEIs.